Madhavan113/Prophetv2/contract/README.md

 # Prophet Token Ecosystem

 This project contains smart contracts for the Prophet token ecosystem, which allows artists to create tokens with intrinsic value tied to the Prophet token.
-The system features both primary bonding curve markets and secondary order-book trading.
+The system features Dutch auctions for initial price discovery and an orderbook-based marketplace for trading.

 ## Architecture Overview

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐
-│   ProphetToken  │◄───┤ ArtistTokenFactory │───►│  ArtistToken    │
+│   ProphetToken  │◄───┤ ArtistTokenFactory │───►│  ShareToken     │
 │   (ERC20)       │    │   (Factory)        │    │   (ERC20)       │
 └─────────────────┘    └──────────────────┘    └─────────────────┘
          ▲                        │                       ▲
          │                        ▼                       │
          │              ┌──────────────────┐              │
-         │              │  BondingCurve    │              │
+         │              │  DutchAuction    │              │
-         │              │ (Primary AMM)    │──────────────┘
+         │              │ (Price Discovery)│──────────────┘
          │              └──────────────────┘
          │
          │              ┌──────────────────┐
          └──────────────┤ProphetMarketplace│
-                        │(Secondary Market)│
+                        │(Orderbook Market)│
                         └──────────────────┘
 ```